franga2000/tab-hacks/tabbycat_todo.md

 ## Bugs

+- Critical crash when ell emojis are used
+	+ Because the emoji allocator considers all used emojis, not just in the current tournament, this happens with many archived tournaments
+- When using password ballots, trainees are shown on the public page, but then taken to the chair's ballot
 - Ballot edit goes to old form, but switching between versions goes to new one
 - Intermediate 1/2 draw generation errors don't properly explain the issue (which teams fell through and what needs to be done about it)
 	+ it should also be possible to override the error